 8. After your child rejects all of the costumes on the “30 Costumes for Girls”, “25 Not So Scary Costumes for Halloween”, “47 Halloween Costumes Inspired by Your Favorite Book”, and “1,674 Costumes for Kids Who Can’t Decide” lists, inhale and exhale deeply ten times and call for a break.

 9. After your break, put your foot down.
-Inform your child that they will wear a costume they already have.
+Inform your child that they will wear a Halloween costume they already have.
 They don’t need a new costume every year.
 They need to start appreciating the stuff you’ve already bought them.

 10. Remember that you finally took the bags out of your trunk and all of their old costumes were donated to Goodwill.

 11. You know what?
-You can make a costume and you will.
+You can make a Halloween costume and you will.
 You’re supermom, girlfriend!
 Tell your child to dream big.
 Whatever they want, no limitations, you got it.

 12. Remember that you don’t have a sewing machine, nor do you know how to sew, nor are you crafty.
 Back to the drawing board.